William Edward Ellis: Early life

-William Edward Ellis was born to C.B. and Margaret C. Ellis on November 7, 1908, in Burlington, North Carolina.
+Ellis was born to C.B. and Margaret C. Ellis on November 7, 1908, in Burlington, North Carolina.
 C.B.
 Ellis opened a sewing machine shop at the turn of the century which he later transformed into C.B.
 Ellis Music.
 The elder Ellis owned and operated the music shop into his late 80s.
 William plead with his family to consent to his enlistment in the Navy, which was agreed to on the condition that he earn appointment to the United States Naval Academy.
-After attending nearby Werntz Preparatory School in Annapolis and receiving the backing of his district's congressional representative Charles Manly Stedman, he entered the Academy in 1926 and graduated in 1930.
+After attending nearby Werntz Preparatory School in Annapolis and receiving the backing of his district's congressional representative Charles Manly Stedman, he entered the academy in 1926 and graduated in 1930.

 His first assignment was to the USS Mississippi, though he soon moved into flight training and was designated a naval aviator by 1932.
 Ellis served briefly aboard the USS Saratoga, his first carrier experience, and in 1937 was an aviation ordinance and landing signal officer aboard the USS Enterprise.
-His last post before the outbreak of World War II was Commanding Officer (CO) of a training squadron from 1940 – 1942.
+His last post before the outbreak of World War II was commanding officer (CO) of a training squadron from 1940 – 1942.

 World War II

 By October 16, 1942, Ellis was serving as CO of VGF-26, the escort fighter squadron aboard USS Sangamon.
-During Operation Torch Ellis primarily remained on the carrier as Fighter Director Officer, though he did lead one flight over Moroccan territory.
+During Operation Torch Ellis primarily remained on the carrier as fighter director officer, though he did lead one flight over Moroccan territory.
 For his service he was given an official commendation from the Commander in Chief, Atlantic Fleet, and authorized to wear the Commendation Ribbon.